General Arts and Science - English for Academic Purposes

 Description

-In this program, English Language Learners (ELLs) develop English proficiency in the areas of reading, writing, speaking, grammar, vocabulary, and listening.
-Students also focus on essential skills for success and communication skills in various contexts.
-Language learning is facilitated through interactive activities, assignments, group work, multi-media materials and in-class instruction.
-Students explore Canadian social and cultural contexts, as well as personal, abstract and global topics.
+This program helps you learn or improve your English, and prepares you for post-secondary study and future employment.
+You develop English proficiency in the areas of reading, writing, speaking, listening, grammar, and vocabulary, while also focusing on essential skills for success and communication in various academic and professional contexts.
+Language learning is facilitated through interactive activities, discussions, use of multimedia materials, in-class instruction and experiential learning outside the classroom, as well as an exploration of personal, abstract and global topics.

 Career Opportunities